mhansen/jekyll-blog/_posts/2010-02-17-nz-phone-regex.markdown

 - `0[12578]x.S3`
   Aha!
 Here are the other area codes.
-These are invalid numbers - these area codes don't exist in New Zealand, except for `07` - my area code, which is and error if you use it for a local call.
+These are invalid numbers - these area codes don't exist in New Zealand, except for `07` - my area code, which is an error if you use it for a local call.
 - `0900xxxxxxS0`
   0900 numbers: They charge you by the minute to call them.